gscrow/dressipi-com/solutions/product-forecasting.markdown

           url: https://dressipi.com/closer-look-at-our-data-insight-hub/
       - mini-title: OVERSTOCK STRATEGY
         title: Reduce Discounting
-        subtitle: Get rid of blanket sales and maximise sell-through to protect margins.
+        body: Get rid of blanket sales and maximise sell-through to protect margins.
 Identify the optimum time to markdown a product, the recommended percentage to use and a distribution method that matches the right products to the right customers.
         image: "/uploads/section-overstock.png"
         hres-image: "/uploads/section-overstock@2x.png"
         action: